Palestine: ‘For one year no one came here. It was a very difficult situation’

 “We hope that some national organizations or the Palestinian Ministry of Health will soon have the capacity and the funding to provide services again to the communities living in areas like Masafer Yatta,” says Katharina Lange, MSF’s Hebron project coordinator.

-MSF in Occupied Palestinian Territories
+MSF in Palestine

-MSF started working in the Occupied Palestinian Territories in 1989 focusing on delivering primary healthcare in Gaza.
+MSF started working in the Palestine in 1989 focusing on delivering primary healthcare in Gaza.
 In 1996, mobile clinics started in some Hebron areas (C and H2) and a decade later the activities were handed over to another organisation.
 Besides the medical activities in Hebron, MSF currently runs mental health programmes in Hebron and Nablus, in the West Bank.
 In Gaza, MSF runs inpatient departments and clinics to treat patients with trauma and burns.
 We provide plastic and orthopaedic surgery to close large wounds and begin the process of repairing loss of and damage to the bone, as well as providing dressings, physiotherapy, health education and psychosocial support.

 Her name has been changed at her request to protect her anonimity